2/2/2021

 speaker

-Yeah.
-Thank you.
+Yes, thank you.
 Good morning still, everyone.
-Rick, we're all jealous.
-So congratulations.
+Rick, we're all jealous, so congratulations.
 Thank you.
 You're welcome.
-Hey, I want to pick up on Anne Duggan's theme about the rods, Craig.
-How much visibility do you have, including, say, risk toward your project backlog and say margins profile and, you know, considering obviously the variety of raw inputs and costs increasing?
-How flexible is that?
-You know, are there clauses?
-And just any more color would be helpful.
+Hey, I want to pick up on Ann Duggan's theme about the raws, Craig.
+How much visibility do you have including, say, risk toward your project backlog and, say, margins profile?
+And, you know, considering obviously the variety of raw inputs and costs increasing, how flexible is that?
+You know, are there clauses in it?
+Just any more color would be helpful.

 speaker